Description

 - 99%+ Purity: Exceeds industry norms, verified by HPLC

-- Third-Party Testing: Independent laboratory verification
+- Third-Party Testing: Independent laboratory check

-- Complete Documentation: COA with every order
+- Complete Records: COA with every order

 - Batch Consistency: Rigorous quality control ensures consistency